BECOME A PHARMACA INSIDER!

 Pharmaca Integrative Pharmacy recently established the Integrative Health Advisory Board (IHAB) to help educate consumers, healthcare professionals and the media on the safe and effective use of integrative medicine.

-IHAB members have a strong background in science, traditional and Western medicine, and serve as advisors in Pharmaca’s educational endeavors, from online articles to team-member training.
+IHAB members have a strong background in science, traditional and Western medicine, and serve as advisors in Pharmaca’s educational endeavors, from topic-focused blog posts and videos, to Team Member training.

 Current members of the Integrative Health Advisory Board:

 As an experienced clinician in integrative medicine and executive in the senior health and wellness industry, Dr. Jacobs has broad-based experience in healthcare services and technology.
 He has a long and deep commitment to using a patient-centered, individualized and whole-person approach.

 Dr. Jacobs is co-founder and Senior Medical Director of Mytrus Inc., a clinical research organization dedicated to providing technology and clinical services for remotely conducted direct-to-participant clinical trials.
 He is also co-founder and Chief Health Officer of Heallio Inc., an online health venture that connects consumers to health and wellness resources in their local community.
 And Dr. Jacobs is senior editor of The American College of Physicians Evidence-Based Guide to Complementary and Alternative Medicine (ACP Press 2009).

 Previously, Dr. Jacobs was Senior Medical Director for Revolution Health Networks (RHN), dedicated to empowering consumers to live healthier lives through online access to credible health information, interactive tools and a community of experts and fellow consumers.
 Dr. Jacobs was also the founding Medical Director of the University of California San Francisco (UCSF) Osher Center for Integrative Medicine where he held the Osher Foundation Endowed Chair as a full-time faculty member from 1997-2006.